remotesynth/ls-articles/AWS for Front-end Devs/Getting Started with AWS for Front-end Developers.md

 Our CloudFront distribution uses the default caching policy, which is 24 hours.
 For example, if you were to upload a different version of `main.js` into the S3 bucket, you would not see this change on your web site...well, not until tomorrow.

 One, very simple way around this is to add version numbers that change for certain files.
-Another would be to add some kind of timestamp or version when I load `main.js` since the cache is based upon the whole path, including the query string.
+Another would be to add some kind of timestamp or version when loading `main.js`, since the cache is based upon the whole path, including the query string.

 You could also manually invalidate a file or groups of files.
 For example, I could run this command to invalidate the `main.js` file cache for my distribution (note that you'll need to change the distribution ID to the ID of your deployed CloudFront distribution):